manojgayala/POPL1/Language Manual.md

 ### Lvalues

 Lvalue refers to memory location which identifies an object.
 Lvalue may appear as either left hand or right hand side of an assignment operator(=). l-value often represents as identifier.
 Expressions referring to modifiable locations are called “modifiable Lvalues“.
 A modifiable Lvalue cannot have an array type, an incomplete type, or a type with the `fixed` attribute.

-# Names
-Names a.k.a identifiers are entities that are declared at some point of the code.
-They have a scope, the part of code where it is known and a binding, the region of code where a specific location is associated with it.
-The names also get shadowed sometimes when their linkage is changed.
-This will be covered in subsequent sections.

 ## Declarations
 Declarations provide the necessary properties of an identifier, they may or may not allocate storage to the identifier, it depends on the specifiers and the initializer.